Engaging talented volunteers via corporate partnerships: Powercoders

 What are the benefits of working with corporate volunteers on Benevity?

 Benevity has been a valuable tool for finding corporate volunteers who have the specific IT skills we need to support our boot camp.
 We are looking for individuals who fit specific profiles for volunteer opportunities and can help us build connections and open doors at their companies.
 Many of these volunteers also have large networks and have referred friends and colleagues to us, which has been extremely helpful.
 Overall, the platform has allowed us to effectively target and recruit our niche of corporate volunteers, which is vital to the success of our program.

 How has Benevity helped you achieve your fundraising goals?

-The donations allow us to accept participants who are not receiving social welfare and enable us to launch new trainings for refugees & migrants beyond our bootcamp.
+The donations allow us to accept participants who are not receiving social welfare and enable us to launch new training for refugees & migrants beyond our boot camp.

 Currently, we have an active fundraiser on Benevity.
 With 50 CHF, you sponsor lunch for five participants.
 With 100 CHF, you provide a one-day scholarship for one of our participants.
 And with 500 CHF, you sponsor an upcycled laptop for one of our participants.
 We were able to collect several thousand Swiss Francs in donations already – and are grateful for further contributions.

 What would you say to other nonprofits looking for support?